criblio/cribl_sdk_python_fafo/docs/models/outputazuredataexplorerauthenticationmethod.md

 # OutputAzureDataExplorerAuthenticationMethod

-The type of OAuth 2.0 client credentials grant flow to use.
+The type of OAuth 2.0 client credentials grant flow to use

 ## Values